miguelmartin75/pine/README.md

-# Pine Game Framework
+# pine

-The Pine Game Framework is a general, lightweight, header-only library, which is designed to make organisation of a game much simpler.
+Pine is a general, lightweight, header-only C++ library, which is designed to make organisation of a game much simpler.

 ## Author